EdgeFirstAI/documentation/docs/models/metrics/detection.md

 ### Mean Average Precision

-The mAP is based on the area under the precision vs. recall curve which plots the tradeoff between precision and recall by adjusting the IoU thresholds.
-The average precision is first calculated by finding the area under the precision vs. recall curve for each class at varying IoU thresholds.
+The mAP is based on the area under the Precision versus Recall curve which plots the trade-off between precision and recall by adjusting the IoU thresholds.
+The average precision is first calculated by finding the area under the Precision versus Recall curve for each class at varying IoU thresholds.
 The mAP at 0.50 and 0.75 is the mean of the average precision across all classes, but only at the IoU threshold values of 0.50 and 0.75.
 For the case of mAP at 0.50:0.95, the average precision at 0.50:0.95 is first calculated by taking the mean of the average precision (area under the curve) across IoU thresholds 0.50 to 0.95 in 0.05 steps.
 This process is done per class and the final mAP at 0.50:0.95 is the mean of the average precision at 0.50:0.95 values across all classes.

 ### Mean Average Recall